loading

 Procedure for Allogenic Stem Cell Therapy:

-3. Injection of Stem Cells:
+3. Injecting the Stem Cells:

 4. Post-Treatment Monitoring: